 The applicant institution must have a strong research program in the areas proposed for research training and must have the staff and facilities required to carry out the proposed program.

-Trainees appointed to the training program must have the opportunity to carry out supervised biomedical, behavioral, or clinical research with the primary objective of developing or extending their research skills and knowledge in preparation for a research career.
+Trainees appointed to the training program must have the opportunity to carry out supervised biomedical, behavioral, social or clinical research with the primary objective of developing or extending their research skills and knowledge in preparation for a research career.

 11.3.2.3 Training Program Director/Principal Investigator(s)